ibm-cloud-docs/vmwaresolutions/archiref/veeam-bms/veeam-bms-archi-overview.md

 - Scale-out backup repository – A logical entity that groups a number of backup repositories (known as extents) to create a scalable pool of storage.
 - FLR Appliance - For Linux® File Level Recovery (FLR), Veeam Backup and Replication uses a special FLR helper, which is a small virtual appliance based on a stripped-down Linux kernel.

-More information about Veeam software components is provided in section [Veeam solution components](/docs/vmwaresolutions?topic=vmwaresolutions-veeam-bms-archi-components).
+For more information about Veeam software components, see [Veeam solution components](/docs/vmwaresolutions?topic=vmwaresolutions-veeam-bms-archi-components).

 Veeam distributed software architecture allows these software packages to be installed on the same physical server or on their own servers.
 The initial all-in-one Veeam on bare metal server for VMware Solutions deployment provides all the roles that are installed on a single bare metal server per site.
 Optionally, the architecture can scale out for improved capacity and performance or to provide for VM DR replication functions by deploying more add-on proxies as needed.